hengtseChou/Taiwanese-ASR-with-ESPNET/README.md

 In task 2, we are asked to combine a SSL (Self-Supervised Learning) pre-trained model to ASR, using S3PRL toolkit.

-The training config are modified from `egs2/librispeech/asr1/conf/tuning/train_asr_conformer7_wav2vec2_960hr_large.yaml`.
+The training config is modified from `egs2/librispeech/asr1/conf/tuning/train_asr_conformer7_wav2vec2_960hr_large.yaml`.
 The upstream model adopted here is **WavLM**, which is a type of language model designed to operate directly on raw audio waveforms rather than on text representations.
 Here we use `wavlm_base` and `batch_bins` is set by **2000000**.

 Besides the pre-trained frontend, the encoder adopted in this task is **Conformer**, which leverages the strengths of both convolutional neural networks and transformers to achieve efficient feature extraction.